DS-100/DS-100.github.io/syllabus.md

 {% include syllabus_entry dates=dates %}
-### Prediction and Inference [Yu and Gonzalez]
+### Visualization and Communication [Nolan]

-In this lecture we will explore the key types and challenges of inference and predictions and introduce a few standard prediction and inference techniques.
+This lecture covers how to effectively visualize and communicate complex results to a broader audience.

-#### Homework 1 Due
+#### Homework 2 Due
 {% include syllabus_entry end=true %}

 {% include syllabus_entry dates=dates %}
-### Machine Learning Overview [Gonzalez]
+### Prediction and Inference [Yu and Gonzalez]

-This lecture provides an overview of the categories of problems addressed by machine learning techniques and the basic tools we will use in Python.
+In this lecture we will explore the key types and challenges of inference and predictions.
+We will provide an overview of the categories of prediction problems and introduce some of the key machine learning tools in python.

-#### Homework 2 Released
+#### Homework 3 Released
 {% include syllabus_entry end=true %}